djekl/djekl/README.md

 Day-to-day I work with PHP, JavaScript, and related technologies.
 In my spare time, I’m learning [Python][8], [React][9], and [React Native][10].

-I also enjoy helping over developers.
-Through helping other developers.
+I also enjoy training tomorrows developers with all things PHP, JavaScript, Laravel, and web development in general.

 I currently work for [Molekula][5] as the lead developer, and <abbr title="Chief Technical Officer">CTO</abbr>.
 Outside of my day job, I operate a business called [FriendlyDev][6], where I build and operate several client sites, as well as my own products.
 I am probably best known for developing the XboxAPI service, this is now known as [XAPI][7] for legal reasons.